Ivanovism: Early 20th century

-Porfiry Korneyevich Ivanov was born on 20 February 1898 in the village of Orekhovka in Luhansk Oblast, eastern Ukraine, from the family of a miner.
+Porfiry Korneyevich Ivanov was born on 20 February 1898 in the village of Orekhovka in Luhansk Oblast, Russian Empire, from the family of a miner.
 He graduated from the fourth grade at a parish school, and went to work at the age of 15.
 The situation of constant material need he endured in his childhood left an indelible imprint on his character; this, most likely, influenced the strict rules of the creed he would have later preached, such as the abstinence from excesses of food, clothing, and "unnecessary" labour.
 In his youth, Ivanov was known for his cocky and even hooligan character, and took part in village fistfights as the ringleader; he even served in prison for having stolen a pair of boots.
 During the Russian Revolution (1917–1923), he was sympathetic towards the Bolsheviks, studied Marxist literature, participated in collectivisation and in the closure of churches, and was admitted as a member of the Communist Party of the Soviet Union.
 He also worked as a supplier at a metallurgical plant and led an artel of workers.

 When cancer struck Ivanov's body in 1933, it was a turning point in his life.
 After having lost any hope for a recovery in the city, he decided to hasten his death, by dying not from cancer, but from cold; he began to douse himself and to walk naked in the extreme cold.
 This, however, gave the opposite effect, as he began to recover from the illness.
 Through his health recovery, he began to have a special awareness of eternal natural forces: